maboiteaspam/grunt2bin/README.md

 grunt2bin.handleProgram({

   // handleProgram expects
-  // an Object with three keys.
+  // an Object with two keys.

-  // compatible version with your program
-  compat: '1.x.x',

   // grunt config to initialize or update
   config: function(grunt, cwd){